lguzzon-scratchbook/gdb/README.md

 ## Documentation

-Our formal API reference and technical guides are located in the [`/docs` folder](https://github.com/estebanrfp/gdb/tree/main/docs) of this repository.
+Our formal API reference and technical guides are located in the [`/docs`](https://github.com/estebanrfp/gdb/tree/main/docs) folder of this repository.

-For community-driven content, tutorials, and live examples, please visit our [GitHub Wiki](https://github.com/estebanrfp/gdb/wiki).
+For community-driven content, detailed documentation, tutorials, and live examples, please visit our [GitHub Wiki](https://github.com/estebanrfp/gdb/wiki).

-For detailed documentation, visit our [GitHub Wiki](https://github.com/estebanrfp/gdb/wiki).

 For interactive, AI-assisted GenosDB documentation: